 Suitable vegetation includes hardy, drought-resistant plants such as sedums, grasses, and wildflowers.
 The choice of plants will depend on the roof's design, pitch, and exposure to sunlight.

-Case Studies of Successful Green Roof Installations in the UKEnvironmental Impact of Green Roof Installations in the UK
+Environmental Impact of Green Roof Installations in the UKEnvironmental Impact of Green Roof Installations in the UK